Kazakhstan government plans to develop creative sector04 May 2021

 Bureau PLIS is an independent firm of IP attorneys established in 1993 led by senior partner Nina V. Russakova and partner Galina A. Zhukova.
 It has been providing full IP services to close to 700 local companies and more than 20 foreign clients.
 Its handling of trademark prosecution and contentious matters is particularly recognized in the country.

 Dentons has more than 40 practitioners in its Almaty and Nur-Sultan offices.
 Its expertise spans many industries including, inter alia, leisure and hospitality, pharmaceutical and life sciences, FMCG, mining, telecommunications, entertainment, financial services and luxury consumer brands.
 The firm assisted Monster Energy Company in 2021 in challenging two confusingly similar trademark registrations owned by local beer producer.
 It is also preparing an assignment and license agreements to ACCOR Hotels.
-Abai B. Shaikenovwasnamed managing partner in 2022.
-Another principal lawyer is Aliya Seitova, who co-heads the IP practice.
+Abai B. Shaikenov was named managing partner in 2022.
+Senior associate Aliya Seitova co-heads the IP practice.
 In January 2022, Dentons launched the “Dentons Artificial Intelligence (AI) Guide” for global clients describing main findings from the survey that was conducted, innovations, strategy, challenges, etc.

 International law firm GRATA International has a wide network of offices in Eurasia, covering all financial and commercial matters.
 The firm has extensive experience in patenting inventions, utility models and industrial designs.
 Its services also include patent researches, protection of IP rights through the pre-trial process and representing international companies at the courts of various instances and state agencies.
 Saule Akhmetova, a partner and director of the firm’s Almaty branch, is a key contact for IP matters, as well as mergers and acquisitions, taxation, investment, contract law and matters of subsoil use.

-Integrities’ IP team is led by senior associate Daria Ganzienko, who joined the team in 2012.
-Her main areas of expertise include IP, media law, dispute resolution and arbitration; Ganzienko advises domestic and international clients on all aspects of copyright, trademarks and patents.
+Kurmangazy Talzhanov is managing partner of the Kazakhstan office of Integrites, a Ukrainian law firm.
+He is a top arbitrator in the country, and is listed as a recommended arbitrator in the Kazakhstani International Arbitrage.
+Partner Svetlana Shtopol focuses on healthcare and pharmaceuticals, retail and distribution and natural resources.
 In its 16 years, the firm has served more than 1,350 clients from around the globe, including Fortune 500 companies and international financial institutions.
 It is highly recommended for its cross-border work, whether sophisticated transactions or complex dispute resolution and for large projects in renewable energy.
 Aside from its office in Kazakhstan, Integrities also has an office in Ukraine as well as representative offices in Germany and the UK.

 Founded in 2003, Legalmax is a law firm which specializes in the registration and protection of intellectual property in the Russian-speaking countries of the CIS.
 Its IP team has advised and acted on trademarks, patents, copyright, enforcement and litigation matters for both domestic and foreign companies.
 Zhanna Abylkhanova, head of the Legalmax office in Kazakhstan, has been elected as chairman of the Union of Patent Attorneys of the Republic of Kazakhstan, and is a key contact.
 Uzbekistan-based Mukhammadali Makhmudov is managing partner.
 Lola Islamova heads the firm’s IP practice.